Mkejriwal270/K8s-EKS-QuickStart/index.md

 Make sure you have an IAM User with admin access which can provision resources on your behalf through GitHub Actions.

-**\*Please note that implementing this solution will incur costs for provisioning and using AWS resources, even if you are using a free-tier enabled account, so proceed at your own discretion.
+**\*Please note that implementing this solution will incur costs for provisioning and using AWS resources, even if you use a free-tier enabled account, so proceed at your own discretion.
 Go through the comprehensive list of provisioned resources below and use [AWS price calculator](https://calculator.aws/#/) to determine how much you may have to pay based on your usage:**

 | AWS Resource               | # of Instances |
 |----------------------------|----------------|